k3s-ia-lab/infra/HELLO_WORLD.md

 When it's running, is possible to "talk" with Ollama using jabber/xmpp client using n8n workflows.

-You can use any XMPP client (such as Pidgin, Gajim Dino) to connect to the Openfire server.
+You can use any XMPP client (such as Pidgin, Gajim Dino, Profanity) to connect to the Openfire server.
 Web-xmpp included inside openfire, no need to install xmpp client to test.

 A n8n workflow acts as a bridge, receiving messages from the user and sending them to the LLM running on Ollama, then